 Car ownership cost breakdown

 Here’s how the individual expenses can factor into the total cost of car ownership.

-Unless you plan on paying for your car with cash, you’ll have monthly car loan payments that could last anywhere from three to eight years depending on the loan term you choose.
+Unless you plan on paying for your car with cash, you’ll have monthly car loan payments that could last anywhere from 3-8 years depending on the loan term you choose.
 While a longer term will make for lower monthly repayments, you’ll end up paying more in interest in the long run.
 You can learn more about car loan interest rates by reading our full guide here.

 You can look up most cars’ fuel economy ratings using the search tool on the Natural Resources Canada website.
 This helps you choose vehicles based on your personalized needs and information about fuel consumption for different makes and models.

 The price of fuel can fluctuate on any given day by as much as a few cents per litre.
 Depending on your car’s mileage, the overall cost of filling the tank could be higher or lower each month as well.

 - The average annual fuel cost at the time of writing for our Civic is $1,931 a year, assuming you were to drive 20,000km per year.
 That’s about $160 per month